priemum/Magnet/README.md

 <br>

 ## 📄 Changelog

 - Leaderboard
 - Database
 - Bonus command
 - Major bug fixes
 - Welcome channel
 - Welcome message (in welcome channel)
 - Auto logger (in server)
 - Auto logger (in database)\

 Read full changelog [here](https://github.com/by-Philip/InviteTracker/main/CHANGELOG.md).

 ## 🔭 Upcomming

 - Major bug fixes
 - Reorganization
 - Better responses
 - Faster responses

 Later: <br>• Funny commands<br>• Moderation commands

 ## 💻 Contribution

 Contributions are always welcome!
 Please create a Pull Request to add your request or sugestion.

 ## 🚀 Show your support

 Give a ⭐️ if this open source project helped you!
 And share this with your community, so we can grow and make more projects like this.

 ## ☎️ Contact

 Do you have any questions, suggestions or founded bugs?
 Please report this by contacting us or by starting a discussion.
 We are also always open to possible cooperation.

 ✉️ [Mail](mailto:contact@byphilip.ga)\
 🐦 [Twitter](https://twitter.com/byPhilip_Inc)

 ## :pencil: License & Copyright

 This project is licensed under [MIT](https://opensource.org/licenses/MIT) license.

 🪴 Open source project
 \
 © by Philip 2021

-The v2 will be released Auntumn 2021